TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          **.allWrap:** Wraps the complete tag, useful for conditional comments.

-         **.allWrap.splitChar:** (Since TYPO3 6.2) Defines an alternative
+         **.allWrap.splitChar:** Defines an alternative splitting character
-         splitting character (default is "\|" - the vertical line).
+         (default is "\|" - the vertical line).

          **.async:** (Since TYPO3 7.1) Allows the file to be loaded asynchronously.

-         **.disableCompression:** (Since TYPO3 4.6) If config.compressJs is
+         **.disableCompression:** If config.compressJs is enabled, this
-         enabled, this disables the compression of this file.
+         disables the compression of this file.

-         **.excludeFromConcatenation:** (Since TYPO3 4.6) If
+         **.excludeFromConcatenation:** If config.concatenateJs is enabled,
-         config.concatenateJs is enabled, this prevents the file from being concatenated.
+         this prevents the file from being concatenated.

          **.external:** If set, there is no file existence check.
 Useful for inclusion of external files.